ChristChurchMayfair/ccm-main-gatsby/src/content/gospelgenerationstrust/givingformnotes.md

 ### Privacy

 We will keep your details safe and never share them with anyone else unless required by statutory bodies such as HMRC.
-You can find more in our [Privacy Notice](/privacy-notice).
+You can find more in our [Privacy Notice](/gospelgenerationstrust/privacy).

 ### Confidentiality

-Your giving data is only shared with the Finance Team & book-keeper and not with any of CCM's pastoral staff or leadership.
+Your giving data is only shared with the The Gospel Generations Trust Trustees.

 ### Technical Help

-If you have any technical problems with this form please contact: [Tom Duckering](tom@christchurchmayfair.org).
+If you have any technical problems with this form please [contact us](mailto:info@gospelgentrust.org).